codeamt/Deep-Learning-AI/5 Sequence Models/README.md

 <h1 align="center">About the Course</h1>

 In the [fifth and final course](https://www.coursera.org/learn/nlp-sequence-models) of the specialization, we explore Recurrent Neural Networks (RNNs) and training on sequences/time series data, where each input (x) chains together several ***time steps***.
-Temporal in structure, time step in a sequence of time steps acts as its own learning problem and undergoes linear regression to gain insights/generate a prediction that gets carried over as input for the next step.
+Temporal in structure, each time step in a sequence of time steps acts as its own learning problem and undergoes linear regression to gain insights/generate a prediction that gets carried over as input for the next step.

-Unlike previous algorithms explored, with RNNs, activations and prediction outputs are calculated separately:

 <p align="center">
 <b>Simple Uni-directional RNN (where input and output equal the same length)</b><br>
 <img src="https://ucarecdn.com/acb7e6f2-d67e-426f-99d0-edf2053facc7/" width="70%" height="60%">
 </p>

-The above illustration could already be considered a deep RNN, but to solve more complex problems, architectures can often treat these individual RNNs as layers of an even deeper RNN.
+The above illustration could already be considered a deep RNN, but to solve more complex problems, architectures can often treat these individual RNNs as layers of an even *deeper* RNN.

 The way we learn with RNNs is different, too.
-Loss is calculated by summing the individual losses from all the time steps, and instad of backward passing in one reverse iteration, backward propagation happens recursively through each time step.
+Loss is calculated by summing the individual losses from all the time steps, and instead of backward passing in one reverse iteration, backward propagation happens recursively through each time step.

 This variance of gradient descent is called ***Back Propagation Through Time***: